Orpheus-3145/Philosophers/README.md

 Another program must runs behind the scenes, its job is to verify if one of the two conditions (see #Intro) are satisfied, if so, it tells to all the programs to stop their execution .

 ## Last notes
-- A philosopher can and will die even during eating and sleeping actions, in case these are takes longer than the surviving time
+- A philosopher can and will die even while eating or sleeping, in case these t_eat or t_sleep take longer than the surviving time
 - This program greatly rely on the hardware underneath and performances will be affetected with big number of philosophers or short timings, some hints:
     - for thread/mutex case not more than 200 philosophers can exist
-    - for process/semaphore case not more the number of philo/forks also depends on the maximum amount of semaphores the OS can handle, for my use-case it was 125 (TODO PUT_VERSION_MAC_USED)
+    - for process/semaphore case the number of philo/forks also depends on the maximum amount of semaphores the OS can handle, for my use-case it was 125 (TODO PUT_VERSION_MAC_USED)
-    - its not recommended to use timings smaller than 60 ms, also the differences should consider 10 ms (t_death - (t_sleep + t_eat) > 10)
+    - its not recommended to use timings smaller than 60 ms, also the differences should consider 10 ms to be precise (t_death - (t_sleep + t_eat) > 10)

 # Approaches